arduino/help-center-content/content/Hardware Support/Portenta Family/FAQ-Arduino-Portenta-X8.md

   Yocto distribution layers and scripts are documented in the [Linux microPlatform Manifest](https://github.com/arduino/lmp-manifest)

-- **How can I access the bootloader console (U-Boot)?**

-  To access the bootloader console, you need one of the following setups:

-  - Portenta X8 with the Portenta Breakout Carrier, by connecting to UART2
-  - Portenta X8 with the Portenta Max Carrier, by connecting to the micro-USB DBG USB0
-  - Portenta X8 with the Mid Carrier, by connecting to UART2 using an FTDI serial adapter
-  - Portenta X8 with the Hat Carrier, by connecting to UART2 using an FTDI serial adapter

-  Once connected, open a terminal or serial console application on your computer.
-Then press any key in the console to interrupt the boot process and access the bootloader.

-  For the U-Boot repository, visit: GitHub - arduino/u-boot-imx.

 - **Can both Linux and Arduino environments perform I/O operations?**

   Yes, The STM32H7 will expose all the peripherals that can be accessed by both the M4 core and the Linux environment.